 - thick lawns mowed high (more than 3 inches) where

-landing and take-off is difficult
+landing and take-off is hard

 - non-grass ground covers

-- eating clover in their larval state
+- eating clover in their larva state

 How do I treat my lawn which is infested with white